CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/DamageTypes.md

 ### Bleed

 Damage caused by the loss of blood.
-A character loses equivalent ichor to the level of injury dealt.
+A character loses equivalent Fellblood to the level of injury dealt.

 ### Acid